Position: EU AI Act's Research Exemptions Can Break the Publication Norms of Major AI Conferences: Research and AI Act

 \subsection{Categories and Processing of AI systems}

-The AI Act poses compliance obligations to to high-risk AI systems and general-purpose AI models.
+The AI Act imposes compliance obligations across multiple categories of AI systems, with the most extensive requirements applying to high-risk AI systems and general-purpose AI models.
 Unfortunately, differentiating between what is an AI system and what is an AI model is challenging and is subject to legal uncertainty.
 This is because the AI Act defines the AI system very broadly (Art.
 (3)(1)) and in a manner that does not correspond to the language adopted in the AI research community \citep{Nolte2024}.
 We will discuss this challenge in more detail in the Appendix \ref{sec:ModelSystem} and get back to the issue in section 4.
-What is essential is that combining AI models with other components, such as user interface, qualifies them as AI systems (Recital 97; \cite{Nolte2024}) regulated by the AI Act.
+What is essential is that combining AI models with other components, such as a user interface, qualifies them as AI systems (Recital 97; \cite{Nolte2024}) regulated by the AI Act.
 Similarly, offering demos of their research output (for example, on a website) can be seen as an AI system.

-\textbf{Three lines of regulations in the AI Act: prohibited AI systems, high-risk AI systems, and GPAI models.} To be on the safe side, AI researchers must evaluate whether their research concerns AI categories regulated by the AI Act: prohibited AI systems, high-risk AI systems, or GPAI models \footnote{Please also note that there is a fourth special category, certain AI systems in Article 50, with specific transparency obligations (CU) which are not covered in this work.}.
+\textbf{Main categories in the AI Act: prohibited AI systems, high-risk AI systems, and GPAI models}

+To be on the safe side, AI researchers must evaluate whether their research concerns AI categories regulated by the AI Act: prohibited AI systems, high-risk AI systems (HRAI), or GPAI models.\footnote{Please also note that there is a fourth special category, certain AI systems in Article 50, with specific transparency obligations, which are not covered in this work.}

 Firstly, research may involve practices that are prohibited by the AI Act, such as certain subliminal techniques, systems for exploiting vulnerabilities of a natural person or a specific group, social scoring systems, as well as systems for emotion or biometric recognition, as well as certain facial databases (Art.
 5).
-Examples for this type of research are for example \textit{Labeled Faces in the Wild }\citep{huang2008labeled}\footnote{The most popular face-recognition database at Papers with Code \url{https://paperswithcode.com/datasets?task=face-recognition}} or \citet{kosinski2021facial} who published a paper on facial recognition technology.
+Examples for this type of research could be \textit{Labeled Faces in the Wild }\citep{huang2008labeled}\footnote{The most popular face-recognition database at Papers with Code \url{https://paperswithcode.com/datasets?task=face-recognition}} or \citet{kosinski2021facial} who published a paper on facial recognition technology.